-- (b) Unless the Administrative Agent shall have been notified by telephone, confirmed in writing, by any Lender that such Lender will not make the amount which would constitute its applicable Commitment Percentage of the Revolving Loans available to the Administrative Agent, the Administrative Agent may (but shall not be obligated to) assume that such Lender shall make such amount available to the Administrative Agent on the next Settlement Date and, in reliance upon such assumption, make available to the Borrower a corresponding amount.
-The Administrative Agent will promptly notify the Borrower of its receipt of any such notice from a Lender.
-If such amount is made available to the Administrative Agent on a date after such next Settlement Date, such Lender shall pay to the Administrative Agent on demand an amount equal to the product of (i) the daily average Federal Funds Rate (computed on the basis of a year of 360 days) during such period as quoted by the Administrative Agent, times (ii) such amount, times (iii) the number of days from and including such Settlement Date to the date on which respect to any amounts owing under this Section 2.14(b) shall be conclusive, in the absence of manifest error.
-If such amount is not in fact made available to the Administrative Agent by such Lender within three (3) Business Days after such Settlement Date, the Administrative Agent shall be entitled to recover such an amount, with interest thereon at the rate per annum then applicable to such Revolving Loans hereunder, on demand from the Borrower; provided that the Administrative Agent's right to such recovery shall not prejudice or otherwise adversely affect the Borrower's rights (if any) against such Lender. - (c) Any sums expended by the Administrative Agent or any Lender due to the Borrower's failure to perform or comply with its obligations under this Agreement or any other Loan Document including, without limitation, the Borrower's obligations under Sections 2.16, 6.04, 6.06(b) or 6.10, may be charged to the Borrower's Account as a Revolving Loan maintained as an ABR Loan and added to the Obligations
+(b) Unless the Administrative Agent shall have been notified by telephone, confirmed in writing, by any Lender that such Lender will not make the amount which would constitute its applicable Commitment Percentage of the Revolving Loans available to the Administrative Agent, the Administrative Agent may (but shall not be obligated to) assume that such Lender shall make such amount available to the Administrative Agent on the next Settlement Date and, in reliance upon such assumption, make available to the Borrower a corresponding amount.
+The Administrative Agent on a date after such next Settlement Date, such Lender shall pay to the Administrative Agent on demand an amount equal to the product of (1) the daily average Federal Funds Rate (computed on the basis of a year of 360 days) during such period as quoted by the Administrative Agent, times (ii) such amount, times (iii) the number of days from and including such Settlement Date to the date on which such amount becomes immediately available to the Administrative Agent to any Lender with respect to any amounts owing under this Section 2.14(b) shall be conclusive, in the absence of manifest error.
+If such amount is not in fact made available to the Administrative Agent by such Lender within three (3) Business Days after such Settlement Date, the Administrative Agent shall be entitled to recover such an amount, with interest thereon at the rate per annum then applicable to such Revolving Loans hereunder, on demand from the Borrower's rights (if any) against such Lender.

+(c) Any sums expended by the Administrative Agent or any Lender due to the Borrower's failure to perform or comply with its obligations under this Agreement or any other Loan Document including, without limitation, the Borrower's obligations under Sections 2.16, 6.04, 6.06(b) or 6.10, may be charged to the Borrower's Account as a Revolving Loan maintained as an ABR Loan and added to the Obligations